Learn how to get a talent agent to represent you as an actor.

 Take rejection professionally and move on with your acting career.
 The more agents you contact, the better your chances of finding at least one talent agent to represent you.
 But, remember you have to focus on making sure your agent believes in you.

 No agent is right for everyone.
-You have to determine what type of agent is perfect for your career and you feel the most comfortable working with.
-It is a tough and long process but, landing the perfect agent can be an amazing feeling.
+You have to determine what type of agent is perfect for your career and you feel the most comfortable with working on productions, casting calls and audition.
+It is a tough and long process but, landing the perfect agent can be a fantastic feeling.